What Happens To Bad People; Why Do We Meet Them: A Chinese Metaphysics Perspective

 My blog post on why balance is important should give an idea of my views on how “bad” is defined in the eyes of Yin & Yang:

-But perhaps for the sake of simplicity, let’s just assume “bad people” to mean those that are out to cheat, harm, and basically think the world revolves around their delusional self-grandiosity.
-If these sit still and don’t do anything, nothing actually happens, but no, these people tend to disrupt the balance and order of things and some of us end up the unfortunate victims of such people.
+But perhaps for the sake of simplicity, let’s assume “bad people” to mean those out to cheat, harm, and think the world revolves around their delusional self-grandiosity.
+If these sit still and don’t do anything, nothing actually happens, but no, these people tend to disrupt the balance and order of things, and some of us end up the unfortunate victims of such people.
 Nickel Sage was the latest person who had the (dis)honour of ending up on my blog, so when I talk about “bad” people, he’s a really good example.
-To be clear, he wasn’t my client, but one of my clients did invest in him and I spoke about this in the post embedded above.
+To be clear, he wasn’t my client, but one of my clients did invest in him, and I spoke about this in the post embedded above.

 These parasites usually appear when we are undergoing a negative Elemental Phase and a negative Elemental Phase can occur at any point.
 Some of us are born into a negative Elemental Phase whereas others can encounter one only in their 30s to 40s, or even later.
 If it’s just an Annual Phase (流年), sure, these antagonists will be long gone when the year passes, but if one is undergoing a 10-Year Phase (大运), these people will crop up more often than not and they’ll be a persistent theme throughout the negative 10-Year Phase.